skryptz5m/burglary-docs/install.md

 > - Server version **3245+** / OneSync enabled

 {: .note }
-If you have renamed your qb-target resource, or you are using another target you must change the dependency name in fxmanifest.lua
+If you have renamed your qb-target resource, or you are using another target you must change the dependency name in fxmanifest.lua.
+We recommend using the latest qb-target.

 ## Add qb-burglary to your resource folder
 It is recommended that you add qb-burglary to the [qb] folder.